jamielsharief/document-store/README.md

 $list = $store->list('programming'); // ['programming/0321127420']
 ```

-## Inserting
+## Insert

-If you need a `Document` to have its own unique ID then you can use the `insert` function,
-which will generate an unique ID, add a `_id` field and add this to the `DocumentStore` using the ID for the key.
+Insert is a convenience function which first generates a unique ID, adds an `_id` field  to the `Document`, then adds this to the `DocumentStore` using the ID as the key.

 ```php
 use DocumentStore\DocumentStore;